 We call Austin home, but we want to see other cities restored, too.
 We have opportunities for those outside of our city to join us and learn how to adapt our principles and practices wherever they call home.

 In 2008, Justin studied mercy and advocacy for communities and visited Memphis to learn of the need and work happening there.
 The For the City Network was born soon after.
-With a background in Dell’s Supply Chain, Justin’s values of minimizing (or ideally eliminating) wasted time, money and resources while increasing quality now play out through partnerships and collaborations with nonprofit organizations and individuals.
+With a background in Dell's Supply Chain, Justin's values of minimizing (or ideally eliminating) wasted time, money and resources while increasing quality now play out through partnerships and collaborations with nonprofit organizations and individuals.
 Justin and his wife Sally are both from Austin and graduates of Texas A&M University.
-They have two daughters, Annabel (Annie) & Lucy.
+They have three daughters, Annabel (Annie), Lucy, and Heidi.